 4. A relatively flexible workforce, including remote workers and freelancers, is the preferred choice for 59% of US companies.

-5. Freelancers will account for more than 50% of the US workforce by 2027.
+5. Freelancers will account for 50.9% of the US workforce by 2027.

 6. Freelancers earn more than 70% of all professionals in the United States (on average, per hour).

 Skilled freelancers earn $28 per hour on average, with “skilled” denoting services such as marketing, business consulting, and programming.
 Freelance economy statistics show that such services account for nearly half (45%) of all freelance work in the United States at the moment, compared to jobs like Lyft driving or dog walking.
-This means that freelancers are earning more today than ever before.

-7. Freelance workers spend an average of 43 hours per week working.
+7. Freelance workers spend an average of 44 hours per week working.

 (Freelancer Map)